 The wifiwave2 package beta offers a new wireless driver, supporting 802.11ac Wave 2 features and an alternative configuration menu.
 Installing it disables other means of configuring wireless interfaces, including CAPsMAN.

-It can be downloaded as part of the 'Extra Packages' archive for RouterOS 7.1beta3.
+It can be downloaded as part of the 'Extra Packages' archive for the latest ARM release of RouterOS 7.

 Note: Before trying the wifiwave2 package, make sure to back up any wireless and CAPsMAN configuration you may want to restore afterwards.